nanthitha25/steganography/README.md

                           < Digital Forensics: used in digital forensics, where investigators use it to detect the presence of hidden messages or files in images as part of their investigations.

+ CONCLUSION:

+          In conclusion, image steganography is a technique for hiding secret data within an image in such a way that it remains hidden from unauthorized viewers.
+It is a popular method for secure communication, digital watermarking, and copyright protection.
+By altering the pixel values or other characteristics of an image, hidden information can be embedded within the image while maintaining its overall appearance